les-traducteurs-agiles/les-traducteurs-agiles.github.io/_posts/2015-07-15-il-ne-s-agit-pas-juste-de-se-tenir-debout.markdown

 Bob Marley’s “Get Up Stand Up” starts up... acting like a Pavlovian bell as the team gets up to wander over to stand in front of the card wall without any additional prompting.
 That particular song is part of a rotation that plays at the same time in the morning, every day.
 Some people are moving cards to their correct points in the workflow, including affixing different coloured Post-Its with additional notes.
 A few interested people outside the direct project team have also wandered by to see how things have progressed.

-Les premières notes de la chanson de Bob Marley "Get Up Stand Up" se font entendre ... résonnant comme une cloche plavovienne, l'équipe se lève pour aller se tenir devant le mur de cartes sans aucune autre indication supplémentaire.
+Les premières notes de la chanson de Bob Marley "Get Up Stand Up" se font entendre ... résonnant comme une cloche pavlovienne, l'équipe se lève pour aller se tenir devant le mur de cartes sans aucune autre indication supplémentaire.
 Cette chanson fait partie d'une rotation qui se joue à la même heure le matin chaque jour.
 Certaines personnes déplacent les cartes à leur emplacement actuel sur le flux de travail, ajoutent des notes adhésives de différentes couleurs avec des informations supplémentaires.
 Quelques personnes intéressées ne faisant pas partie du projet jettent aussi un coup d'oeil pour voir comment les choses ont progressé.

 Noticing that the activity at the wall has stopped, the team leader starts a large timer that the team had previously purchased; they were interested in how long the daily stand-up meeting actually took.